microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 RequestType | Indicates the type of request to send to the underlying WDFIOTARGET.
 RequestIoctl | The IOCTL code to send to the underlying WDFIOTARGET.
 RequestTimeoutMilliseconds | A time in milliseconds that causes the call to timeout if it is not completed in that time period.
 Use zero for no timeout.
-CompletionOption | Indicates the completion option associated with the completion routine.
 EvtRequestTargetSingleAsynchronousRequest | The Client callback that is called when request completes.
 SingleAsynchronousRequestClientContext | A Client specific context that is sent to the Client callback that is called when the request completes.
 DmfRequest | Optional address of the handle to the handle to the WDFREQUEST that has been sent.